SlenderZhang/MOTDT/README.md

 ### Usage

 Download MOT16 dataset and trained weights from the following links.
+’≈Ê∫
 Put weight files in `data`, then build and run the code.

 ```bash